makrai/notes/bostan-18-text-emo-corpora.md

 * 10,548 sentences manually annotated
 * both the emotion which is expressed by the writer/perceived by the readers
 * valence-arousal-dominance model
-* A subset of the corpus is AffectiveText, which makes this dataset a good
+* A subset of the corpus is AffectiveText:
   * both discrete or dimensional representations

 ### EmoInt (Bravo-Marquez 2017a) builds on social media content

 * 7,097 tweets altogether
-* main goal: associate text with various intensities of emotion.
-The tweets are
+* main goal: associate text with various intensities of emotion
-* crowdsourcing with
+* crowdsourcing
 * intensities of anger, joy, sadness, and fear, while
-* most tweets are only annotated with one emotion.
-It
+* most tweets are only annotated with one emotion
 * free download for research purposes

 ### Emotion-Stimulus (Ghazi+ 2015)

+* two subsets
-* 820 sentences which are annotated both with emotions and their causes, and 1,549 sentences which are marked only with their emotion.
-The set of labels
+  * 820 sentences annotated both with emotions and their causes, and
+  * 1,549 sentences marked only with their emotion
-* Ekman’s basic emotions to which shame is added.
-The main goal of this
+* Ekman’s basic emotions + shame
 * annotated using FrameNet’s emotions-directed frame with one emotion label per sentence
 * download for research purposes

 ### fb-valence-arousal (Preoţiuc-Pietro+ 2016) is built on Facebook posts

-* 2,895 posts stratified by age and gender.
-The
+* 2,895 posts stratified by age and gender
 * valence and arousal, nine point scale, expert annotation, available for download
 * Each message is written by a distinct user and all messages are from the same time interval

 ### Grounded-Emotions (Liu+ 2017) is built on social media

-* 2,557 single labeled instances published by 1,369 unique users.
-The
+* 2,557 single labeled instances published by 1,369 unique users
 * main goal: context of other factors including weather, news events, social network, user predisposition, and timing
-* The set of labels is happy and sad.
-The tweets are
+* The set of labels is happy and sad
-* annotated by the authors.
-The information is used in experiments aiming at
+* annotated by the authors

 ### ISEAR.
 The “International Survey on Emotion Antecedents and Reactions”

-* Scherer and Wallbott (1994) is
+* Scherer and Wallbott (1994)
-* questionnaires answered by people with different cultural backgrounds.
-These
+* questionnaires answered by people with different cultural backgrounds
-  * people report on their own emotional events.
-The final dataset contains
+  * people report on their own emotional events
 * 3,000 respondents, for a total of 7,665 sentences labeled with single emo
 * labels are joy, fear, anger, sadness, disgust, shame, and guilt
 * available for download